woodlyer/kcptunMod/README.md

+# kcptunMod
+A mod version of kcptun.

-kcptun has been blocked.
+As everyone knows that kcptun has been blocked.
-this repository help you get to the world safety.
+This repository help you get to everywhere of the world safety.
-code base on kcptun v20230103.
+Code base on kcptun v20230103.
-use ./mybuild.sh to generate binary.
+Use ./mybuild.sh to generate binary.
+OR just download it from release page.